 - Dry roast (optional) and powder fennel, star anise, cardamom, peppercorns, cloves.

 - Thinly slice the onions, ginger and garlic.
 Slit the green chilies.

 - Heat coconut oil in a pressure cooker and add the curry leaves and green chilies.
 Keep the heat on medium and fry for a minute and add the sliced onions.
 Cook for a few minutes, stirring as needed.
 When the onions turn brown, add sliced ginger and garlic.
 Saute for a minute or two and add the powdered spices, chili powder, coriander powder and 1 tsp of salt.

-- Stir and cook for a minute until the spicy aromas fill the air.
+Stir and cook for a minute until the spicy aromas fill the air.
 Add the duck pieces and cook for 5 minutes over medium high heat stirring often.
 Add the hot water (or thin coconut milk ).
 Place the lid on and pressure-cook the duck.
-It on a traditional stove top pressure cooker it takes up to 3 whistles or about 10 to 12 minutes in an electric one.
+If on a traditional stove top pressure cooker it takes up to 3 whistles or about 10 to 12 minutes of high pressure in an electric one.

 - Let the pressure release naturally.
 Open the cooker and check if the duck meat has cooked.
 If needed replace the lid and cook some more.

 - Taste and adjust salt.
 Bring the curry to a boil and add coconut cream ( Or the first extraction of fresh coconut milk) from the can.
 Turn off the heat and replace the lid.

 - Let the curry rest for 30 minutes before serving.
 It tastes best if allowed to rest overnight.